When listing FSBO on the MLS, the placement of your contact information so that interested parties can quickly contact

 Keep in mind that third-party websites like Zillow and Trulia (which merged as of 2015 yet still maintain separate websites), and Realtor.com are for-profit businesses which have their own business models that absolutely include selling advertising space to real estate agents so that when a buyer requests more information on a home in a particular zip code, the agent paying for advertising in that zip code will be sent that inquiry directly, bypassing the listing brokerage altogether.

 While Realtor.com denotes a property listing is presented and brokered by the listing brokerage, Realtor.com’s business model is to present a single option to get more information about a property, so an interested buyer or renter will use a form to request information from an unknown source – a broker or agent that pays Realtor.com for advertising, not the listing broker, will receive that inquiry every single time.

-Ultimately, we maximize the use of both your contact information where it’s allowed to be placed, as well as that of the listing brokerage, and, have put together an automated system so that we can transparently and promptly facilitate you establishing direct contact with buyers and renters and/or their agents when they contact us directly, and eliminate creating a bottleneck with us as a communication middleman.
+With that said, we strive to maximize the use of both your contact information where it’s allowed to be placed, as well as that of the listing brokerage, and, have put together an automated system so that we can transparently and promptly facilitate you establishing direct contact with buyers and renters and/or their agents when they contact us directly, and eliminate creating a bottleneck with us as a communication middleman.